 Neighborhood Revitalization and Advocacy

-Neighborhood Housing Services of Los Angeles County (NHS) works with homeowners to maintain the appearance and safety of their neighborhoods in the wake of foreclosures and property vacancies.
+Neighborhood Housing Services of Los Angeles County (NHS) works with homeowners to maintain the appearance and safety of their neighborhoods.
 With the cooperation of local utility companies, home improvement stores, block clubs and neighborhood councils, we focus on partnership building, organizing and training resident leaders.
 We assist homeowners define and address needs in their own neighborhood so local residents actively improve the quality of life for their families and neighbors.

 One of the ways homeowners can help to stabilize neighborhoods, is working with residents to remain involved in their community.
 The Building Leadership by Organizing Communities (BLOC) Program enables NHS to connect residents with business, government and social services, and most importantly, empower them and their families with the tools to strengthen their neighborhoods.